Join ALL as a Trainee Teacher/ECT Member

-ALL offers special membership rates for Trainee Teachers and NQTs who are training and working in the primary or secondary sector as a language teacher.
+ALL offers special membership rates for Trainee Teachers and Early Career Teachers of languages in the primary or secondary sector.

-For just £27.50 a year Trainee Teacher, Student, NQT and RQT memberships enable you to receive all the member benefits offered by the Association.
-What's more members can take advantage of this low rate for two consecutive years.
+For just £27.50 a year Trainee Teacher, Student, ECT (NQT and RQT) memberships enable you to receive all the member benefits offered by the Association.
+What's more, members can take advantage of this low rate for two consecutive years.

-FREE publication NQTs at the heart of ALL for all NQT members.
+FREE publication NQTs at the heart of ALL for all ECT members.

 Welcome Event 2020

 - ALL’s national welcome to Language teacher trainees

 The quote above is a line from the Chat at this Zoom event where over 200 trainees and others, from all over the UK, and abroad, came together for an informal drop-in, and heard from others about :

 The family of ALL Members and how we share

 Keeping a treasure chest

 The joys of teaching languages